RAF Welford

 Opened in 1943, it was used during the Second World War by both the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as a transport airfield.
 After the war it was closed in 1946 and placed in reserve status.
 As a result of the Cold War, the station was reopened in 1955 as a munitions depot by the United States Air Force.

 Today it is one of the largest ammunition compounds for the United States Air Force in Western Europe for heavy munitions.

 Location

-RAF Welford is located in West Berkshire with a dedicated and rarely used access road leading to the station from the eastbound M4 motorway between junctions 13 and 14 to the west of the A34 junction with the M4.
-The access road from the M4 is signposted "Works Unit Only".
-The 1 mile marker sign did have the distinctive red border of a defence establishment until changes made in 2015.
+RAF Welford is in West Berkshire and has a dedicated but rarely used access road from the eastbound M4 motorway, halfway between junctions 13 (A34, Newbury) and 14 (A338, Hungerford).
+The access road from the M4 is signposted "Works Unit Only", and the 1-mile marker sign has the distinctive red border of a defence establishment.

 History

 USAAF use

 In October 1943 the airfield was allocated to Ninth Air Force IX Troop Carrier Command (TCC).
 While under USAAF control, Welford was known as USAAF Station AAF-474.